EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 ### How can I get an OAuth2.0 token?

 Authentication via CLI or API requires a valid Check-in token.
-The FedCloud Check-in client allows you to get one as needed.
-Check the `auth`{.interpreted-text role="doc"} guide for more information.
+The [FedCloud Check-in client](https://aai.egi.eu/fedcloud) allows you to get one as needed.
+Check the [Authentication and Authorisation](../auth) guide for more information.

 ### Is OCCI still supported?